What support will there be for my child's overall well-being?

 Our families’ well-being is of the greatest importance to us.
 We aim to ensure that all forms of support are understood by our families.
 We know that children who feel happy and secure are more able to achieve and thrive within school and the wider community and we deeply care about each individual, aiming to share God’s love with everyone around us.
 Where a parent or carer has immediate concerns about their child, the school will look to meet with them as soon as possible at the parent's request.

-In recent years, we have had a whole school focus well-being including positive mental health and we have a whole school approach towards wellbeing.
-This year we are focussing on introducing 'Trickbox' and scheme to teach children and their families skills for positive mental health and on supporting children with attachment difficulties.
+In recent years, we have had a whole school focus on well-being including positive mental health, and we have a whole school approach towards wellbeing.
+We have introduced 'Trickbox', a scheme to teach children and their families skills for positive mental health and supporting children with attachment difficulties.

 Some of the ways in which we support well-being include:

 We always act in line with our anti-bullying policy and any cases are dealt with seriously by staff.
-We raise awareness of anti-bullying issues through participation in the national Anti-Bullying week initiative each year, led by the PSHE Coordinator & the school council.
+We raise awareness of anti-bullying issues through participation in the national Anti-Bullying Week initiative each year, led by the RSHE Leader & the School Council.

 We take time to get to know your child and if there is an issue we always talk to your child and work through this with them.
 We are always keen to discuss your child's well-being with you.
 If further time or expertise is needed, children can spend time with one of our Emotional Literacy Support Assistants (ELSAs) who are fully trained and supervised by Educational Psychologists.
 This work often takes place in 'The Shell', our quiet sensory room.